 The opening section of your Cover Letter must include Name and Contact Information of the Candidate.
 It is recommended to place complete Mailing Address in addition to a personal telephone line and email address for ease of contact by the recruiter in the future.
 The example below shows one way to furnish your personal information in a cover letter, but you must choose one that fits your profile the best.

 173, Quoration Street

 Another rising trend is addressing the Hiring Manager, Recruiter by, “Whomsoever, it may concern”, or “Hey Sir”, which being archaic, increases your chance of being rejected.
-When addressing your hiring manager, it is best to review the job description for roles or even, step a mile ahead by reviewing the company official website and asking for the hiring manger’s name.
+When addressing your hiring manager, it is best to review the job description for roles or even, step a mile ahead by reviewing the company official website and asking for the hiring manager’s name.
 Experts recommend that even if you get the name wrong, it will make your effort obvious.

-The opening paragraph of cover letter for job must list your designation you are applying for, alongside how you learned about the hiring vacancy, in brief.
+The opening paragraph of cover letter for a job must list your designation you are applying for, alongside how you learned about the hiring vacancy, in brief.
 You must customize the opening paragraph to include technical terminology from the job description.
 The remnant paragraph must elaborate on how your career graph contours to the responsibilities sought by the employer.

 Dear Mr. Wilson,

 I am Michelle Thomas, Senior Ophthalmologist, writing to inquire if you have open positions for the post of Chief Ophthalmologist as my resume proves my superlative experience that fits your credibility.